 A further step in the chain of winter readiness preparation would be to steam clean carpets and upholstery before winter fully takes a hold.
 The power of steam cleaning to remove ground in dirt and grime is truly unrivalled.
 Steam cleaners work as water is heated past boiling point and in turn is forced out as pressurized steam through a nozzle.
 The pressurized steam removes dirt and harmful bacteria, without the need for suction and even dries quickly due to the high temperatures.
 The real prize winner for steam is the chemical free clean, making this option not only one of the best but eco-friendly too, as steam can quickly kill 99.99% of bacteria.

 When it comes to winter, being prepared goes a long way to easing any constraints on budget and staff.
-To help with this YPO’s winter promotion is now on!
+We can help with our winter products and hygiene and cleaning ranges.